Small-Incision Cataract Surgery: Removing the Old Lens

 You may be surprised by how little time small-incision cataract surgery takes.

 A smaller incision (top) means a shorter recovery time for you.
 The location of the incision will vary.

-Your doctor uses a microscope and tiny instruments to make the incision and remove the old lens.
-A special instrument breaks apart the old lens with sound waves (ultrasound) and then removes the pieces.
+Your doctor uses a microscope and tiny tools to make the incision and remove the old lens.
+A special tool breaks apart the old lens with sound waves (ultrasound) and then takes out the pieces.
 This process is called phacoemulsification.
 The natural membrane (capsule) that held your lens is left in place.